 Katie spent her younger years in Nova Scotia, Ontario and Bolivia, South America.
 She settled here in Alberta with her family in 2005.
 Her love for animals has always been a passion in her life.
 She graduated from the Northern Alberta Institute of Technology in 2010 as an Animal Health Technologist and has been working in Medicine Hat as a technician since then.
 She is a seasoned runner and loves to train for marathons as well as traveling, cooking and hanging out with friends and family.
-She enjoys spending time at home with her husband Daniel their little girl Adelaide and are anxiously awaiting the arrival of baby number 2.
-They share their home with a nervous dog Cinder.
+She enjoys spending time at home with her husband Daniel their little girl Adelaide and recently welcomed baby number 2.

 Amy has been with Animal Medical Centre South since 2015.
 She can often be found in large animal helping out with the many cattle that we see each and every year.
 Amy and Brett recently welcomed their first child Avery last year and Amy has returned from maternity leave.
 They share their home with a cat and a dog named Dalton and Rosco respectively.
 Often times Rosco can be found sitting in the staff lunch room giving sad feed me eyes to all the staff.
 She and Brett will soon welcome their second baby girl as Amy returns to maternity leave in April.

 Sarah moved to Medicine Hat in 2011 with her husband and two daughters from Calgary.
 She has been working as a technician since graduating from Fairview College in 2003.
 Their family enjoys spending time together whether it be camping or taking part in one of the many sports the girls attend.
 Sarah also enjoys being outdoors and even the occasional horseback ride.
 Sarah can often be found in the clinic after hours in her glory helping with emergencies and critical cases.
 Sarah's family has one pet a beta fish named Rose who is quite old, Rose was named by Sarah's daughter Lilly.